The Handmaid's Tale | It’s all much more than fiction

 Taking a context of female oppression on the screen means revolutionizing visuals, even more than dialogues, and that’s where the series becomes groundbreaking.
-The use of 28mm focus lenses, close enough to feel every character’s movement.
-The 3D volumetric lightning to create texture and fill the scenes with hyperreality; corner-framed and choreographic shots to serve the emotional jump between order and chaos, present and flashbacks.
+The use of 28mm focus lenses, is close enough to feel every character’s movement.
+The 3D volumetric lightning creates texture and fills the scenes with hyperreality; corner-framed and choreographic shots serve as the emotional jump between order and chaos, present and flashbacks.

 All of these – together with the precise use of slow-motion, modern music, and inner voice to underline Offred’s progressive transformation – made The Handmaid’s Tale win the Golden Globes and Emmy Awards for Best Drama in 2018, and inspired countless feminist protests around the world, where women take to the streets wearing that same iconic white and red outfit.
 It’s all much more than fiction.